 Best Viewed using Internet Explorer

-Herein I will share in words and pictures some of the unique radio equipment that has accounted for my past 35 years plus of radio enjoyment beginning with my Father's gift to me of a Hammarlund SP-200 receiver (which I still have) when I was a young boy.
+Herein I will share in words and pictures some of the interesting and unique subject matters, experiences and radio equipments that have accounted for my over 45 years of radio enjoyment and 30 plus years as a licensed Amateur.

-I shall also provide some insight into my pursuits within the hobby in such areas as ALE, HF mobile, repeater system development, software and firmware proejcts and my interests in terrain analysis, path loss, antenna design, propagation and others.
+I shall also provide some insight into my past pursuits within the hobby in such areas as ALE, HF mobile, repeater system development, software and firmware proejcts and my interests in terrain analysis, path loss, antenna design, propagation and others.

-I have in the past provided support to my local Township Office of Emergency Management (OEM) as a RACES operator and I have provided Public Service communications via my clubs ( Ocean-Monmouth ARC. and AERIALS ARC) various actvities.
+In NJ I have in the past provided support to my local Township Office of Emergency Management (OEM) as a RACES operator and I have provided Public Service communications via my clubs ( Ocean-Monmouth ARC. and AERIALS ARC) various actvities.

 If you are a MARS member and have found your way here but are not already a member of the MARS-ALE Forum you are invited to join.
 ALE reference materials and links can be found at the MARS-ALE Forum files section.